 At only $18 ea with free S&H, I figured it worth a shot to purchase this item.

-These mittens are “Triple-dipped PVC” work mitts with a textured grip, acrylic pile lining, and resist all kinds of fluids, which makes them extremely weatherproof.
+These mittens are “Triple-dipped PVC” work mitts with a textured grip, acrylic pile lining, and they resist all kinds of fluids, which makes them extremely weatherproof.
 They are allegedly pliable to -5F.

 If you look closely at the mitten-down side, you’ll notice a frog-like webbing grip (another “aha!“).

 The “OSM” fit means it’s just large enough to fit my liner glove of choice with some room for pliability.
 The frog-like appendage gives a little extra gripping ability, too.
 This use makes sense since industrial workers, commercial fishers, and truck drivers (among others based on reviews) need warmth and functionality in cold and wet environments.
 The generous gauntlet style goes well up the rain jacket sleeve, too.

 Before I saw them up close, my original thoughts on this mitten meant removing the liner.
 But that idea did not prove feasible.
-They are relatively heavy weight in at 9.5 oz for the pair.
+They are relatively heavyweight in at 9.5 oz for the pair.
 BUT, if you factor they are a very weatherproof option for cold and wet conditions with no shell that will wet out, these mittens compare favorably to a boiled-wool mitten + shell combo (a smidge over 11 oz total.)
 These PVC mitts aren’t quite as pliable but arguably a better niche for wet and sloppy conditions.

 I say I bought two pairs because, well, there are two of us.
 So Joan gave them a whirl as well.

 Joan’s more susceptible to the effects of cold and wet weather than I am.
 She immediately enjoyed them for the more raw weather found here in late Nov – Jan or so.

 And, though my hands do not get nearly as cold as Joan, cold and wet make for some difficult conditions overall.
 These mittens mitigate those effects quite a bit.

 That’s great Paul, but will you use these mittens regularly?